sbt/sbt.github.com/1.0/docs/Combined+Pages+Pdf.md

 #### Features, fixes, changes with compatibility implications

-We are working with Scala Center to provide [an automatic migration tool](https://github.com/scalacenter/sbt-migration-rewrites).
+The Scala Center is working with Lightbend to provide [an automatic migration tool](https://github.com/scalacenter/sbt-migration-rewrites).

 - sbt 1.0 renames `Global` as scope component to `Zero` to disambiguate from `GlobalScope`. [@eed3si9n][@eed3si9n]